 Meanwhile, Diana Mahabir-Wyatt and other domestic violence crusaders have a live issue on their hands.
 Sharma tried to walk away from a heated verbal exchange but was physically prevented from doing so by two angry women.

 So, who is guilty of assaulting who?

-It might be a landmark case that might split domestic violence into two eras; Before Sharma and post-Before Sharma.
+It might be a landmark case that could split domestic violence into two eras: Before Sharma and post-Before Sharma.
 The latter term, of course, is pure BS.
 But can’t you say the same for everything about local politics these days?